-The Paramedic student will be able to take a proper history and perform a comprehensive physical exam on any patient and communicate the findings to others.
+The Paramedic student will be able to take a proper history and perform a comprehensive physical exam on any patient, and communicate the findings to others.

-- Pass all theory exams with an 80% average or higher; - Pass all the patient assessment skills competencies. - Score a minimum of 9 on Professional Behavior; - Complete one clinical rotation with approved Medical Director;

-- Safely perform a comprehensive assessment on 30 pediatric patients (minimum of 2 in each age group: newborn, infant, toddler, preschool, school-age, adolescent); - Safely perform a comprehensive assessment on 60 adult patients; - Safely perform a comprehensive assessment on 30 geriatric patients 65 or older; - Safely perform a comprehensive assessment on 10 obstetrics patients (2 normal delivery with newborn care, 2 complicated delivery and 4 distressed neonate). - Safely perform a comprehensive assessment on 40 trauma patients, (6 pediatric and 6 geriatric); - Score a minimum of 9 on professional behavior. - Must pass a final practical scenario exam.
+- 1. Pass all theory exams with an 80% average or higher. - 2.
+Pass all the patient assessment skills competencies. - 3.
+Complete one clinical rotation with an approved Medical Director. - 4.
+Safely perform a comprehensive assessment on 30 pediatric patients (minimum of 2 in each age group: newborn, infant, toddler, preschool, school-age, adolescent). - 5.
+Safely perform a comprehensive assessment on 60 adult patients. - 6.
+Safely perform a comprehensive assessment on 30 geriatric patients 65 or older. - 7.
+Safely perform a comprehensive assessment on 10 obstetrics patients (2 normal delivery with newborn care, 2 complicated delivery, and 4 distressed neonate). - 8.
+Safely perform a comprehensive assessment on 40 trauma patients (6 pediatric and 6 geriatric). - 9.
+Score a minimum of 9 on professional behavior. - 10.
+Must pass a final practical scenario exam.